 According to the U.S. Surgeon General, secondhand smoke is a cause of lung cancer and coronary heart disease, and there is no risk-free level of exposure.
 Currently, 28 states and the District of Columbia have passed comprehensive smokefree laws.
-No states approved comprehensive smokefree laws in 2018.
+No state has approved comprehensive smokefree laws since 2012.

 - Map and Information on Nationwide Progress Towards Passing Smokefree Laws

 - State Laws Prohibiting Smoking in Government Buildings, Private Workplaces, Restaurants and Bars (pdf)

 - State Laws Restricting Smoking by Location – provides detailed information on the strength of each state’s smoking restrictions.